3 Numbers Behind eCommerce Payments

 Both consumers and merchants are affected by payment card fraud.
 For the consumer, the impact can come in the form of money lost in the first place.
 Charges are often under $10.
 This low amount can let them go under the radar.
 If the fraud is discovered, then they must cancel their card, file a claim and then wait to receive a new card and update the information anywhere it was stored.
 For merchants, the impact is money spent to reimburse the consumer.

 The CVV code is a noble attempt to stop credit card fraud, but it is not the only answer.
 Merchants should follow the PCI DSS standards to lessen the likelihood of fraud.
-The standards have specific guidance and requirements for every element of payment card data, transmission and storage.
+The standards have specific guidelines and requirements for every element of payment card data, transmission and storage.
 Cipher works as a trusted advisor to companies, as they follow PCI DSS standards.
 Join us for a webinar PCI compliance.